internetstandards/Internet.nl/README.md

 Current install base is Django 1.11 with Python 3.5+ (Python 3.7+ is not currently supported).

+### Quick start

 Although the first open source release of the project is aimed to provide transparency on the tool and the way the tests are run, there is (currently) no trivial way to install the software.
+Nonetheless, you could easily spin up a ready to use local dockerized environment for local development and testing purposes by following the [docker instructions](docker/README.md)

+### Slow start

-However if you feel brave enough you can follow the [installation instructions](documentation/Installation.md).
+If you feel brave enough for a system install you can follow the [installation instructions](documentation/Installation.md).

 The [customize instructions](documentation/Customize.md) describe how you could